Toras Chaim (Chabad)

-Elucidation of Tanya and Torah Or

-The seventh Chabad Rebbe, Rabbi Menachem Mendel Schneerson, recommended the study of Torah Or and Toras Chaim after one completed the study of Tanya, the central text of Chabad philosophy.
-Rabbi Schneerson explained that Torah Or expanded on the ideas in Tanya, however, through studying Toras Chaim these concepts would be fully elucidated.

-Published editions

-Toras Chaim was published slowly over the course of many years.
-The various editions slowly expanded the multi-volume work until it had included Hasidic treatises covering the first two books of the Bible, Genesis and Exodus.
+Publication

 Kapust

-The first printing of Toras Chaim occurred during Rabbi Dovber's lifetime; it was printed in Kapust, 1826.
-The Kapust edition contained Hasidic treatises covering just the first half of the book of Genesis.
+The first printing of Toras Chaim occurred during Rabbi Dovber's lifetime; it was printed in Kapust in 1826.
+This edition contained Hasidic treatises covering just the first half of the book of Genesis.

 Warsaw

 The next edition of Toras Chaim was published in Warsaw, in 1866.
-The edition was published by Rafael Mordechai Schneerson, the great-nephew of Rabbi Dovber Schneuri, together with Schneur Schneerson, a grandson of Rabbi Dovber.
+The edition was published by Rafael Mordechai Schneerson, the great-nephew of Dovber Schneuri, together with Schneur Schneerson, a grandson of Dovber.
 This edition included treatises covering the second half of the book of Genesis.

 Shanghai

 In 1946, the Chabad yeshiva in Shanghai and the central Chabad publishing house, Kehot Publication Society, republished the Warsaw edition of Toras Chaim.
-Additionally, a series of unpublished Hasidic treatises by Rabbi Dovber covering the book of Exodus were included in a separate second volume.
+Additionally, a series of unpublished Hasidic treatises by Dovber covering the book of Exodus were included in a separate second volume.
 The edition was published.
 The second volume was never typeset.
 Instead, those treatises remained a photocopy of the original handwritten transcripts.